 Cons:

-Best for: Simple animations and low-color images.
+Best For: Simple animations and low-resolution graphics.

 Pros: